-The course introduces techniques of integration, infinite sequences and series, Taylor series and its applications, and polar coordinates.
-In addition, the students develop the skills to compute and apply these concepts in science and engineering areas.
+The course introduces techniques of integration, polar coordinates, and functions of several variables including partial differentiations and multiple integrals.
+In addition, students will develop the skills to apply these concepts to solve problems arising in science and engineering.
 Prerequisite: MTH 112